How I Became a Freelance Travel Writer

-As a kid in the 70s, I used to watch a guy named Charles Kuralt.
-His series on CBS, On the Road, pulled me in long before I ever thought about becoming a freelance travel writer.
+As a kid in the 70s, I used to watch a guy named Charles Kuralt on CBS.
+His series, On the Road, pulled me in long before I ever thought about becoming a freelance travel writer.
 He wasn’t doing freelance travel writing himself, but the way he wandered into small towns, talked to regular folks, and highlighted odd corners of America stuck with me.
 Our country was celebrating the Bicentennial, and he was out there capturing the spirit of it.
 Americana at its best.

 Looking back, that’s probably when the freelance travel writing bug bit me.
 I just didn’t realize it at the time.

-My full-time job as a technical writer doesn’t leave much room for creativity, but the urge to write stories never went away.
-I scratched at it wherever I could.
+My full-time job as a technical writer doesn’t leave much room for creativity, but the urge to write stories never goes away.
+I scratched that ich wherever I could.
 I started a blog at danswords.com, writing how-to posts about blogging: headlines, social media, what makes a solid blog post, all that good stuff.
 It was fun and I learned a lot, but it didn’t hit the same spark that travel writing does.

 At one point, I created a site called Empty Nesters’ Weekend Adventures.
-That turned into an Instagram page too.
+It eventually turned into an Instagram.
 I posted travel clips and little slices of everyday life.
-I liked it, but running two websites and two Instagram accounts started to feel like too much.
+I liked it, but running two websites and two Instagram accounts started to feel like work.
 That project faded out, but the freelance travel writer itch stuck around.

 I actually tried breaking into travel writing long before the internet was part of the process.
 Back then, you mailed query letters to editors (yes, real snail mail.
 Can you believe it!!).
 I sent a few.
 Didn’t get far, but one editor did write back with a short note: